Shadow art outdoor science is a hands-on STEAM activity for kids.

 Below are some great books to check out to help extend your child’s understanding of shadows and how they are formed.

-Shadow Art Outdoor Science: Procedure
+Shadow Art Outdoor Science for Kids: Procedure

 1. Have kids play around with creating different types of shadows using their bodies and/or other objects such as leaves, toys, bikes, etc. Finding a good position may be hard at first.
 Encourage your child to keep experimenting.
 This is how learning happens!